ckan/ckan/doc/authorization.rst

 Overview
 ========

-In essence, CKAN implements a standard role-based access control model.
+CKAN implements a fine-grained role-based access control system.

 Protected Objects and Authorization
 -----------------------------------

-There are variety of "protected objects" to which access can be controlled, for example the "System" (e.g. in relation to administrative access), Packages, Groups (nb: these are 'package' groups not 'access control' groups).
+There are variety of "protected objects" to which access can be controlled, for example the "System" (for administrative access), Packages, Groups (nb: these are 'package' groups not 'access control' groups).
+Access control is fine-grained in that it can be set for each individual package or group instance.

 For each protected object there are a set of relevant **actions** such as 'create', 'admin', 'edit' etc.